phetsims/phet-info/web-dev-intern-setup.md

     Local website IP address
     local-server.ip={IP of the "host-only" network adapter for the VM}
     ```
+2. Update figaro and simian username and password to match your IdentiKey credentials.
+(The PhET web developer will submit a ticket to OIT to provide access)
+3. Update the credentials for the figaro and simian tomcatmanager credentials.
+These are provided by the PhET web developer.
+4. Update git.root to be the absolute file path of the phet/git directory you created on your machine.
 2. Update the SSH credentials for SSH figaro and simian to be your IdentiKey username/password
 3. the file in the same directory as "build-local.properties"